webdevreplits/PlatformSupport/DATABRICKS_DEPLOYMENT.md

    psql "postgresql://user:password@host:5432/database?sslmode=require"
    ```

-## Step 4: Initialize the Database
+## Step 3: Initialize the Database

-Before deploying, you need to initialize the database schema:
+After setting the `DATABASE_URL`, the application will automatically connect to your database.
+However, you need to initialize the database schema:

 ### ⚠️ IMPORTANT: Database Initialization Required